 This content may contain affiliate links.
 When you buy through these links, we may earn an affiliate commission at no extra cost to you.
 Learn more.

-Shonen is one of the most, if not the most, popular genres of manga, and it’s easy to see why with series like One Piece, Naruto, Dragon Ball, Bleach, and more.
-There are a ton of shonen manga out there, and new shonen pops up what seems like every day, but which are the best?
+Shonen is one of the most, if not the most, popular in manga, and it’s easy to see why with series like One Piece, Naruto, Dragon Ball, Bleach, and more.
+There are countless shonen manga titles out there, with new ones appearing all the time, but which are truly the best?

-That all being said, here are the best Shonen manga you need to check out!
-First, though, I want to talk briefly about what shonen is.
+That all being said, here are the best shonen manga recommendations you need to check out.

 GTO by Tohru Fujisawa